 I have consulted for and trained progressive non-profits and political campaigns around the country, covering online strategy development, organizing and outreach, fundraising, messaging, advertising and social media.

-I am a veteran of numerous political campaigns and organizations over the past nine years.
+I am a veteran of numerous political campaigns and organizations over the past decade.
 In 2004 I did field organizing and GOTV coordination in Washtenaw County for the Michigan Coordinated Campaign.
 I served as Internet Communications Director for Senator Stabenow’s successful re-election campaign in 2006.
 In 2007-8 I served as Internet Director for the Coalition for Progress 527 - the largest PAC in the history of Michigan, as well as designing and setting up the 50 State Blog project for BlogPAC, and consulting for Congressman Mark Schauer's successful campaign and other congressional races.
-In the latter half of 2008 I was the Interim Executive Director for the New Organizing Institute in Washington DC, and went down to Georgia for the Jim Martin for U.S. Senate runoff to finish off the year.
-In 2009-10 the AFL-CIO sent me to the key state of Arkansas, to do communications work for the Employee Free Choice Act and health care reform fights.
+In the latter half of 2008 I was the Interim Executive Director for the New Organizing Institute in Washington DC, the national new media training organization for the progressive movement.
+I went down to Georgia for the Jim Martin for U.S. Senate runoff to finish off the year.
+In 2009-10 the AFL-CIO sent me to the key state of Arkansas, to do communications and new media work around the Employee Free Choice Act and health care reform fights.
 In 2010 I was the New Media Director for the Bill Halter for U.S. Senate primary campaign which used the Internet in innovative ways and raised over 3.5 million dollars online in 3 1/2 months.
 I served as the Director of the Secretary of State Project national 527 in the remainder of the 2010 cycle.
 In 2011 I consulted for the Progressive Kick national PAC, and then joined PowerThru.
 In the 2012 cycle I worked with a variety of non-profits, primarily USAction/TrueMajority - a multi-issue national online powerhouse with over 500K members, and also We Are Wisconsin during the critical 2011 Senate recalls, and African American Voter REP in the leadup to election day - the largest urban voter registration and participation project targeting African Americans in the state of California.

 Many of my presentations can be seen in written form on the PowerThru blog.
 In 2012 I helped rewrite the Democracy for America training manual's online organizing chapter, including contributing two new sections on online advertising and fundraising.
 Both of those sections are cross-posted on our blog.
-I also rewrote and updated the online organizing training for Camp Wellstone.
+I also rewrote and updated the online organizing training for Camp Wellstone, and Camp Wellstone's Advanced Campaign Management School at the end of 2013.

 I'm a University of Michigan alum, B.S.
 Computer Science, '97.
-I worked for a decade in the tech industry in Ann Arbor before moving into politics full-time.
+I worked for several years in the tech industry in Ann Arbor before moving into politics full-time.
 I was a Michigan Political Leadership Program fellow in 2005, and I'm also an alum of the inaugural NOI bootcamp class in '06 and the Wellstone Advanced Campaign Management School in '07.